Table of Contents

 At this time in history, King Nebuchadnezzar of Babylon was influenced by those around him to set up an image of gold and require everyone in the land to bow down and worship it.

-Shadrach, Meshach & Abednego respectfully declined.
+Shadrach, Meshach, and Abednego respectfully declined.
 When the whole kingdom was following along, they stood their ground, with faith that God would take care of them no matter the result.

 [18] But even if he doesn’t, we want to make it clear to you, Your Majesty, that we will never serve your gods or worship the gold statue you have set up.”
 [19] Nebuchadnezzar was so furious with Shadrach, Meshach, and Abednego that his face became distorted with rage.
 He commanded that the furnace be heated seven times hotter than usual.
 [20] Then he ordered some of the strongest men of his army to bind Shadrach, Meshach, and Abednego and throw them into the blazing furnace.
 [21] So they tied them up and threw them into the furnace, fully dressed in their pants, turbans, robes, and other garments.
 [22] And because the king, in his anger, had demanded such a hot fire in the furnace, the flames killed the soldiers as they threw the three men in.
 [24] But suddenly, Nebuchadnezzar jumped up in amazement and exclaimed to his advisers, “Didn’t we tie up three men and throw them into the furnace?”
 “Yes, Your Majesty, we certainly did,” they replied.
 [25] “Look!”
 Nebuchadnezzar shouted.
 “I see four men, unbound, walking around in the fire unharmed!
 And the fourth looks like a god!”
 Daniel 3:18-22,24-25 NLT

-Even in their position, Shadrach, Meshach & Abednego did not feel the need to defend their decision to not comply with the king’s edict.
-They remained calm and confident in the face of the Kings life-threatening anger at them.
-They had faith that God would save them because they trusted God would take care of them.
+Shadrach, Meshach, and Abednego remained calm and confident in the face of the king’s life-threatening anger at them.
+They had faith that God would save them because they trusted that God would take care of them.

 Their faith allowed for contentment with whatever the outcome.
 They trusted God completely.

-But the part that is most astonishing is their focus on God even if He didn’t save them from the flames.
-Their faith allowed for contentment with whatever the outcome.
+But the most astonishing part is their trust in God even if he didn’t save them from the flames.
+Their faith allowed for contentment, whatever the outcome.
 They trusted God completely.

 Pause and reflect